saulpw/magtech/README.md

 ## pillars

 - not completionist, but also not minimalist
-- popular and/or beloved (top 100)
+- popular and/or beloved
 - different categories: mainframe, personal, console, super, VPS
-- product lines
+- focus on product lines

-# top priority
-- Apple II
-- iPhone
-- MacBook Pro
-- Macintosh
-- Playstation

--